chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/records.md

 }
 ```

-# Equality
+# equality
 For `record class` types, two objects are equal if they refer to the same object in memory.
 For `record struct` and `readonly record struct` types, two objects are equal if they are of the same type and store the same values.
 - This is the same as equality for a `struct` type.

-# Adding Targets to Attributes Applied to Records
+# adding targets to attributes applied to records
 The `property` target applies the attribute to the compiler-generated auto-property.
 The `field` target applies the attribute to the field.
 The `param` target applies the attribute to a parameter.